 A limited company will be required to register for VAT if it meets certain criteria.
 It can also be beneficial for many limited companies to register for VAT even if they are not mandatorily required to.

 Guidance and Support tailored to committed/lifestyle contractors who undertake professional freelance assignments.

-The National Living Wage and National Minimum Wage rates are the minimum hourly rates that a worker is entitled to be paid in the United Kingdom.
+The National Minimum Wage rate scale confirms the minimum hourly rates that a worker is entitled to be paid in the United Kingdom.

 In April 2014, the Government brought in new legislation entitled Offshore Employment Intermediaries.